sandialabs/quest_planning/README.md

 ## Introduction
 <a id="intro"></a>

-QuESt Planning is a capacity expansion planning model that identifies cost-optimal energy storage, resource, and transmission investments to meet grid decarbonization targets.
+QuESt Planning is a capacity expansion planning model that identifies cost-optimal energy storage, resource, and transmission investments.
 This tool is part of [QuESt 2.0](https://github.com/sandialabs/snl-quest): Open-source Platform for Energy Storage Analytics.
 Below is a high-level overview of the inputs and outputs of the QuESt Planning tool.
 <div style="text-align: center;">
 <img src = "images/readme/qp_overview.png" width="650" height="300" alt="overview" />
 </div>